eldridgejm/nixhome/README.md

             - ripgrep
 ```

 Notice the dot-slash in `- ./neovim`!
+Run `nh install` and you'll now have your
+custom neovim installed in your user environment.

 ### Metapackages